ResearchObject/ro-crate/docs/1.2-DRAFT/crate-focus.md

       "@id": "txc:CollectionEvent",
       "@type": "rdfs:Class",
       "name": "CollectionEvent",
-      "rdfs:comment": "A description of an event at which one or more PrimaryTexts were captured,  eg as video or audio", "rdfs:label": "CollectionEvent",
+      "rdfs:comment": "A description of an event at which one or more PrimaryTexts were captured, e.g. as video or audio", "rdfs:label": "CollectionEvent",
       "rdfs:subClassOf": [
         {